The-Yak-Collective/backups/Roam/ArtOfGig/markdown/Discord Chat Calendar.md

     - 4:00PM - 4:30PM (21h00-21h30 UTC) US Central Time, hosted by [[Sachin Benny]]
     - Current format is shared reading, similar to the chats hosted by Venkat and Pamela last week
 - **Tuesday**
+    - DEFUNCT
         - 8:30 PM - 9:00PM US Central Time, hosted by [[Scott Garlinger]].
 Theme: Build a Right Brain. https://docs.google.com/document/d/1IFQrxu6ctvwFXyU3tNF2sBae8M3xbuugmBwmWZkd7jM/edit
             - Around the horn style; 30 second shot clock per person, per round; build on theme from your experiences.
             - Chatham House Rule reminder: ‘anyone who comes to the meeting i[]()s free to use information from the discussion, but is not allowed to reveal who made any comment.
 It is designed to increase openness of discussion.’
 - **Wednesday**
     - 9 AM - 9:30 AM US Pacific Time (16h00-16h30 UTC), hosted by [[Vinay Débrou]]
         - Topic of Discussion -- Shaping Up of [[Yak-Walk Map]] and Call for Collaborators